XufengXufengXufeng/Electra_with_tensorflow/README.md

 3. As you may probably tell, this project is not polished.
 There maybe some errors that I haven't found.
 I haven't used the datasets that were used in the paper.
 I used a chinese dataset, so there is no reference regarding how well the model should work on the dataset.
 All in all, it's not well experimented project, I suggest my fellow viewers don't dive too much in this project, if you want to make a production ready application.

 4. My writing with tensorflow is not standard, as you may tell.
 I use many functional programming.
 I do this because I didn't read tensorflow user guide enough, also because I feel comfortable writing functions.
-I think data types more complex than the prime type are immutable and the tensorflow layers feel more complex than dictionary, so I just write functions with no test at all.
+I think data types more complex than the prime types are mutable and the tensorflow layers feel more complex than dictionary, so I just write functions with no test at all.
 That's probably why errors may happen running my project.

 # how to run this project
 ## the environment